rschristopher/ischristtrue.com/src/truth.md

 There is power and oppression.
 There is the deconstruction of everything, even deconstructionism itself.
-Once again, we move further and further away from the fundamental questions.
+Once again, the modern view moves further and further away from the fundamental questions.

 If you are at all serious about pursuing